top of page

 The Prostate

-Some parts of the body keep growing throughout our lives.
-This includes our nose, our ears, and, for men, the prostate.
+Certain parts of the body continue to grow throughout our lives, such as our nose, ears, and, in men, the prostate.

-"Many of my friends, whom I fondly refer to as "old hippies," are around 75 to 80 years old.
-A number of them face difficulties because they haven't taken preventive measures for their prostates.
-They experience poor sleep due to an inability to fully empty their bladders at night, resulting in a weak urine stream and frequent nighttime awakenings, which significantly impacts their sleep quality, health, and overall quality of life."
+"Many of my friends, whom I affectionately call 'old hippies,' are between 75 and 80 years old.
+Some of them encounter issues because they haven't taken preventive steps for their prostates.
+They struggle with poor sleep due to not being able to completely empty their bladders at night, leading to a weak urine stream and frequent awakenings, which greatly affects their sleep quality, health, and overall quality of life." -Veena, Saumya Ayurveda

 Food as Medicine Tip for a Healthy Prostate